josemirm/josemirm.github.io/_posts/2025-09-19-yt_as_storage_2.md

 first, measure twice, and cut after".

-# Picking a correct algorithm for the task
+## Picking a correct algorithm for the task

-## Hamming 8,4 and its implementation
+# Hamming 8,4 and its implementation

-( MAYBE ADD THIS IN ANOTHER FILE )
+( ADD THIS IN ANOTHER FILE )